Consumer medicine information

 Call your doctor straight away or go straight to the Emergency Department at your nearest hospital if you notice any of these serious side effects.

-Tell your doctor, pharmacist or diabetes nurse educator if you notice anything else that may be making you feel unwell.
+Tell your doctor, pharmacist or nurse if you notice anything else that may be making you feel unwell.

 Other side effects not listed here may occur in some people.